How to make successful virtual B2B pitch meetings

 Always end your meeting with a call to action.
 You should be the one that brings up the next steps and lets the client know what they need to do after the meeting.
 This step will vary greatly depending on your company.

-That’s why it’s critical to follow up on your pitch meeting.
+That’s why it’s critical to follow up on your virtual sales pitch.
 Don’t let the client slip through your fingertips.
 Make sure to call them and ask if there are any questions or unresolved issues they may have.

 It will let them know that you care, which is a characteristic you want to see in people you do business with.

 At the end of the day, practice makes perfect.
-Having a great presentation and a well-rehearsed speech is the most important part of your sales pitch.
+Having a great virtual sales pitch and a well-rehearsed speech is the most important part of your sales meeting.
 Be sure to put focus on those things, instead of cheap gimmicks.

 Your clients will want to hear a personalized presentation, so make sure to customize your slides to their needs and wants.